Branch Chief for Policy and Equity in the Office of Fair Lending Oversight, Federal Housing Finance Agency

 Leda made her way, however, to Barnard College where, with scholarships and part-time jobs, she graduated magna cum laude.
 Leda received a master's degree in urban planning with a focus on affordable housing finance at NYU's Wagner School of Public Service.
 She was awarded the Martin Dworkis Memorial Award for academic achievement, participation in school activities, and public service.
 While in school, she worked as a paralegal at a civil rights law firm, where she was a Spanish translator and helped to represent victims of housing discrimination.

-Leda is currently a Senior Policy Analyst at the Federal Housing Finance Agency, overseeing and developing policy for the secondary mortgage market to ensure that all applicants and borrowers are treated equally, regardless of race, gender, or age.
+Leda is currently the Branch Chief for Policy and Equity in the Office of Fair Lending Oversight at the Federal Housing Finance Agency, overseeing and developing policy for the secondary mortgage market to ensure that all applicants and borrowers are treated equally, regardless of race, gender, or age.
 As part of the Office of Fair Lending Oversight, Leda has worked on efforts to oversee the COVID-19 response and create a responsible capital framework for Fannie Mae and Freddie Mac.

 Leda began her federal career as a Presidential Management Fellow at the U.S. Department of Housing and Urban Development.
 Leda served as the policy lead for oversight of NYC’s housing authority and led implementation of the Rental Assistance Demonstration program, which provides financing for public housing rehabilitation.
 She has played a critical role in HUD’s response to natural disasters, distressed public housing, and audit remediation.